ShunSakurai/easy_paste/README.md

 ## Features to come
 ### Working on
 - Support HTML format to count characters
-- Add the option to display 101%(Repetition) and 100% separately
 - Make the code more [readable](http://www.amazon.com/dp/0596802293)
 - Prepare the installer
 - Prepare the icon